Financial Independence (FI) is the point where investment cashflows cover your basic essential and non-essential expenses.

 That’s why your savings rate is the most important factor.
 It drives the magnitude of compounding and directly drives the speed at which you will reach FI.

 Someone with high income and high non-essential spending would focus on expense cutting.
 While someone with low income and essential spending would be more effective if they were focused on increasing income.
-A hybrid between expense cutting and increasing income is ideal.
+A hybrid between expense cutting and increasing income is often ideal.

 I wish I understood the power of time when I was younger.
 I was building fast cars instead of investing during the longest bull market in history.
 No longer do I have fast cars, but I do carry the lessons learned.